are they doomed?

 Anonymous

 Yeah, seriously arousing.
 Do they have blowholes?
-I want to fuck her until my cum is spitting out of her blowhole.
+I want to frick her until my cum is spitting out of her blowhole.

 Anonymous